fabrictech/dynamodb-localhost/README.md

 Internally, we've integrated ESLint and a pretty vanilla airbnb config, which led to a general refactor.
 Most notably, we've introduced es6 where applicable.

+### Publishing New Versions

+If you make changes to this package, they'll need to be published to `npm` in order to be available to dependents, such as `linen`.

+Please take the following steps:

+1. Bump the package version, in package.json, as appropriate.
+For ex, for a minor version bump, `0.3.2 -> 0.3.3`

+2. Run `npm publish`.
+Since engineers are added to our npm organization during onboarding, you should have privileges to do so.
+You'll see some `npm notice` output, and then finally a line similar to this, showing the new package version: `+ @fabrictech/dynamodb-localhost@0.3.3`.
 # Original

 dynamodb-localhost